|

 While the three-year window serves as a foundational rule in Michigan for personal injury claims, it’s vital to understand that several exceptions can modify this timeframe:

-• Injuries that aren’t immediately discovered (Discovery Rule): Medical malpractice cases present a very unique set of rules in regards to the statute of limitations.
-Generally speaking, the statute for medical malpractice cases is two years from the date of the malpractice event or six months after discovery, but no case over five years from the date of the event.
-In addition, there are provisions in the Michigan statute regarding malpractice that had to be adhered to.
-It is a complicated situation and one should consult an attorney to verify whether their case is still viable under the rules of the Statute of Limitations.
+- Injuries that aren’t immediately discovered (Discovery Rule): Medical malpractice cases present a unique set of rules regarding the statute of limitations.
+Generally speaking, the statute for medical malpractice cases is two years from the date of the malpractice event or six months after discovery, but no case is over five years from the date of the event.

-• Claims against government entities: In Michigan, claims against government entities must be made within two years of the date of the accident.
+In addition, there are provisions in the Michigan statute regarding malpractice that have to be adhered to.
+It is a complicated situation, and one should consult an attorney to verify whether their case is still viable under the rules of the Statute of Limitations. - Claims against government entities: In Michigan, claims against government entities must be made within two years of the date of the accident.
 In addition, there are notice requirements within thirty days and sixty days depending on the entity that caused the injury.
 Consult with legal counsel when dealing with government bodies to understand the specific time constraints and requirements

-• Claims involving minors or individuals declared mentally incompetent: For minors (individuals under 18) or individuals declared mentally incompetent, Michigan typically “tolls” or pauses the statute of limitations.
+- Claims involving minors or individuals declared mentally incompetent: For minors (individuals under 18) or individuals declared mentally incompetent, Michigan typically “tolls” or pauses the statute of limitations.
 The clock will generally start running once the minor reaches the age of 18 or once the individual regains competency.
 However, be aware that when a minor reaches the age of 18, they do not have an additional three years under the normal Statute of Limitations, but it is reduced to one year from the date they turned 18.

 If you believe any exceptions might apply to your situation, seeking legal advice promptly is essential.